Use this in Arrangement Calculator

 - "Everything happens for a reason" (feels dismissive)

-- "They're in a better place" (may not align with the family's beliefs)
+- "They're in a better place" (may not match the family's beliefs)

 - "I know how you feel" (presumptuous)